BCarnaval/dvmc-impurity-solver/README.md

 Detailed usage is not covered here.
 Instead many examples can be found in the `./samples/` subdirectory.
 The easiest way to understand how to use it is to run these examples.
-Go there to read the README and run the few examples.
+Go there to read the README.md and run the few examples.

 ## dvmc CLI